Ozzyboshi/alsfsdocumentation/docs/fs-uae.md

 Requirements:

-- A modern desktop/laptop machine FS-UAE installedWorkbench (at least 2.1) adf files
+- A modern desktop/laptop machine with FS-UAE installed booting Workbench (at least version 2.1)
 - A 64bit Gnu/Linux server machine (no matter if virtual or not) with Docker installed
-- The 2 machines must be able to talk through an ip connection.
+- The above mentioned machines must be able to talk through an ip connection.

 Step 1:
 Create a new fs-uae configuration with fs-uae launcher, this configuration must be able to boot workbench 2.1 or above.